isc-projects/bind9/doc/arm/reference.rst

    can be specified.
 Similarly, for an IPv6 remote server, only ``notify-source-v6`` can be specified.

-.. namedconf:statement:: request-nsid

-   The ``request-nsid`` clause determines whether the local server adds an NSID EDNS option to requests sent to the server.
-This overrides ``request-nsid`` set at the view or option level.

 It is possible to override the following values defined in :namedconf:ref:`view` and :namedconf:ref:`options` blocks: